 CPC’s missions team, which includes both staff and lay leaders, has developed deep relationships over the years with a number of our key missions partners both locally and internationally.
-We expect those relationships will remain strong after John retires.
-Of course, we are always reviewing those partnerships—it’s an ongoing process—and our relationships will no doubt change over time regardless of who is our senior pastor.
+We expect those relationships will remain strong.
+Of course, we are always reviewing those partnerships—it’s an ongoing process—and our relationships will no doubt change over time regardless of who is our Senior Pastor.

 Are we filling open staff positions during the transition?

 Yes, we have already filled several open positions on our staff and are currently looking to fill additional open positions.
 View current job descriptions, further details and application instructions on our employment page.
 These open positions are not the positions that were eliminated in 2018; those eliminated positions no longer exist.
 For clarity of roles and organizational structure, all staff titles have recently been reviewed, updated, and approved by the Personnel Committee.

 How is the staff being cared for?